-Obvious I know, but its amazing how you can forget this at the start of a conversation.
+Obvious I know, but it's amazing how you can forget this at the start of a conversation.
 You maybe in such a hurry to get quotes from suppliers, that you forget to ask if their free first.
 It would be so disappointing to feel happy with all their answers then you are unable to use them because they turn out to be booked already!

 Do you have a brochure/price list you can send us?

 It is important to get as much information as possible from the supplier.
 This will give you a better idea if that supplier is within your price range and budget.
 Bare in mind many suppliers give quotes based on the time you need them, or how many of something you need.
-Also with some it may depend on the time of year, in less busier times, they maybe more willing to give discounts.
+Also with some, it may depend on the time of year, in less busier times, they maybe more willing to give discounts.
 So have your numbers ready to give them.

 Do your prices include VAT?

 This is so easy to forget to ask, suppliers may not automatically tell you this, so do try to remember.
 The VAT added can make a huge difference to the total cost of something.

 What are your deposit and payment terms?

 Ask upfront how much they are going to want from you to secure your booking, and when they will want the remaining payment by.
 This way you can plan out your budget better, to make it easier for you to manage as the process goes along.

 If your searching for suppliers further than your local area, you may forget to ask if they charge for travelling to your venue.
 Make sure to ask the question to avoid any surprise additional costs later on.